zgjin/simple-logger/README.md

 }
 ```

-there four layout types you can choose :
+there six layout types you can choose :

 `basic`: just console.log();